 1) It is a Rigorous Master’s Degree

-One of the chief misconceptions about Acupuncture is the amount IMG_7927of schooling required.
+One of the chief misconceptions about Acupuncture is the amount of schooling required.
 People are often shocked to learn that a Master Degree is required before they may sit for the National Boards exams.
 What’s more, this is not your standard two year Master’s.
 AOMA’s program is 203.5 quarter credits (equal to 135.6 semester credits), typically takes four and a half years, and involves a total of 2970 instructional hours.
 Of those, 161.5 of the credits, or 1962 hours are Didactic and 42 credits, 1008 hours, are clinical.

 Many of those obtain their Master’s go on to take bridge programs such as our DAcOM, becoming Doctors of Acupuncture and Oriental Medicine.
 Indeed there is a push within the profession as a whole to require doctorates for licensure in the United States.